h7b/h7b-dendron/notes/notes.tutorial.javascript.beginner.md

 The [pop()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) method has similar behavior to `shift()`, but applied to the last element in an array.

 The [push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method adds one or more elements to the end of an array and returns the new length of the array.

+The [unshift()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift) has similar behavior to `push()`, but applied to the beginning of the array.

 [Object-oriented programming (OOP)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_programming) is about modeling a system as a collection of objects, where each object represents some particular aspect of the system.
 Objects contain both functions (or methods) and data.
 An object provides a public interface to other code that wants to use it but maintains its own private, internal state; other parts of the system don't have to care about what is going on inside the object.